-Chemical maker DSM sees strong demand for methane-reducing cow food additive
+Chemical maker DSM sees strong demand for methane-reducing cow feed additive

-AMSTERDAM (Reuters) - Dutch specialty chemicals company DSM is expecting strong demand for its food additive which limits the amount of methane burped into the air by cows, its contribution to the global fight against climate change.
+AMSTERDAM (Reuters) - Dutch specialty chemicals company DSM is expecting strong demand for its feed additive which limits the amount of methane burped into the air by cows, its contribution to the global fight against climate change.

 Methane has a much larger effect on global warming than carbon dioxide (CO2) and reducing methane emissions could buy time to confront the much bigger challenge of cutting the amount of CO2 released into the atmosphere.